GForcebot/Roblox-NN/README.md

 # Roblox-NN
 Scripts that have a neural network.
-Usable in Void Script Builder
+Usable in Void Script Builder(A Roblox game)